 Immediate: Receive appointment from Intake and Processing Team Lead.
 Obtain packet containing section's Position Checklists.
 Read this entire Position Checklist and review organizational chart.
-Obtain briefing from Togra Load Obtain briefing from Team Lead.
+Obtain briefing from Team Lead.
 Establish your assigned work area within the FAC.
 Inventory equipment/tools/resources required to accomplish mission tasks.
 Request additional resources from Team Lead.
 Attend Intake and Processing Team briefing Verify important phone numbers from master contact list that was given.
-Training in priorite them bels from that a given.
 Greet and sign in clients and then direct them to the appropriate next steps and process.
 Review entries/records for accuracy and completeness.
 Intermediate: Assist by providing clients with information and obtaining basic needs such as food or water while they wait for services.
 Monitor waiting room provide quality customer service.
 Keep clients informed look for signs of stress or agitation in clients.
 Attend team transition briefings at shift change.
 Identify and prioritize intake and processing needs.
 Read Situation Report that is created for each operational period.
-Extended: Maintain ability to deal with the public under stressful circumstances , Observe co-workers for signs of stress.
+Extended: Maintain ability to deal with the public under stressful circumstances Observe co-workers for signs of stress.
 Report issues to Team Lead.